 This last section of the Pecos is spring fed, so it has low but boatable flows throughout the year.
 Many of the rapids will need to be lined or portaged by typical paddlers.
 Experienced whitewater paddlers may want to wait till the rapids clean up with high flows during the spring or during rains.
 However, extremely dangerous, high flow, flash floods, can also occur.

+Put-in is approximately 1580' elevation.
+Take-out is approximately 1117' elevation.
 Therefore total elevation change is approximately 463'.

 Other Information Sources: Austin Traveler articleOutside Magazine, Aug.
 2011Texas Escapes article - 2001Pandale, Tx Wikipedia articleSouthwest PaddlerPaddling.netFlatwater Paddling in the last 15 miles

 The warnings about abrasive rocks are pretty much spot on.
 One trip at moderate flows wore through the vinyl outer skin of a "old Royalex" boat that was in pristine condition.
 An XP-10 didn't seem to wear much at all, though friends report that they wore through a rec boat on this run.

 This isn't what I think of as a technical run, but there's a lot of weird stuff.
 A few rapids tap into Class III range, but we had to line a couple of those due to rocks blocking the channel and then reenter in the current.
 Much of the river bed is mostly "undulating" limestone that has been plated with travertine.
 The river was up, so we just rubbed in places, but people have had to jump from channel to channel when the river is down.
 There's also about a mile where the river runs over dead flat rock and is only a few inches deep.
 Weird stuff.